Pan–Tompkins algorithm: Search back for missed QRS complexes

 If no QRS is detected in a window of 166% of the average RR (RRaverage1 or RRaverage2, if the heart rhythm is regular or irregular, respectively), the algorithm adds the maximal peak in the window as a potential QRS and classify it considering half the values of the thresholds (both ThresholdI_{I} and ThresholdI_{F}).
 This check is implemented because the temporal distance between two consecutive beats cannot physiologically change more quickly than this.

 T wave discrimination

 The algorithm takes particularly into consideration the possibility of a false detection of T waves.
-If a potential QRS falls up to a 160 ms window after the refractory period from the last correctly detected QRS complex, the algorithm evaluates if it could be a T wave with particular high amplitude.
+If a potential QRS falls up to a 360 ms window after the previous correctly detected QRS complex, the algorithm evaluates if it could be a T wave with particular high amplitude.
 In this case, its slope is compared to that of the precedent QRS complex.
 If the slope is less than half the previous one, the current QRS is recognized as a T wave and discarded, and it also updates the NoiseLevel (both in the filtered signal and the integrated signal).